travler7282/parent-child-react/frontend/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The template has been modified to include a parent control, App, and a child control SearchBox that allows the parent to handle changes in the child when the search terms change in the child, the parent is update by calling the event handler.
+The parent then refreshes the data and updates the searchResults which refreshes the child SearchBox with the new search results.

+All code for the frontend is located in the 'frontend' folder within the repository.
+More examplesmay be coming in the future.

 Currently, two official plugins are available: